AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 ...
 ```

-Another benefit is many MCUs from the same family can use the same manufacturer library API.
-Now we are using `STM32F1`.
-If we want to switch to its close relative `STM32F4`, we can use the same piece of user code to blink LED on our new MCU.
+Another benefit of having a manufacturer library is that many MCUs from the same family share the same manufacturer library API.
+The example code above uses `STM32F1` and if we want to switch to its close relative `STM32F4`, we can use the same piece of user code to blink LED on our new MCU because the API for these 2 MCUs are the same.

 #### Non-bsp library (high level library)

 The entire point of bsp library is to make higher level library cross platform, so let's skip the bsp library for now and look at what non-bsp library is trying to do.
 The high level library's API depends on what embedded system you (the user) want to build.
 If designed properly, controlling your system with your high level library should be very convenient.

+For example, you are writing firmware for a fridge.
+Then `SetTemperature()` might be a very helpful function in your high level library.
+There is no way this function could be part of the manufacturer library because not everyone is using the MCU to build fridges and `SetTemperature()` is a useless function for them.

-Suppose we want to build an LED array to display numbers and use PWM to control brightness.
-Sounds very complicated, but with properly designed high level library, our final user code using the high level library might look as simple as this:
+Suppose we want to build an LED array to display numbers (like a digital clock) and use PWM to control brightness.
+With properly designed high level library, our final user code using the high level library might look as simple as this:

 ```C
 Display 4 on an LED array